Kenivia/pysync/README.md

 ## Contributing

-Any feedback & help are greatly appreciated!
+Any feedback or help is greatly appreciated!